Marine Corps Gazette

-Marine Corps Gazette is a professional journal for U.S. Marines founded in 1916 at Marine Corps Base Quantico for members of the United States Marine Corps.
-Begun by then Col John A. Lejeune as the vehicle to launch the Marine Corps Association (MCA), the journal is known as "The Professional Journal of U.S. Marines".
-Today the MCA continues to publish the Gazette alongside Leatherneck Magazine.
+The Marine Corps Gazette is a professional journal by and for members of the United States Marine Corps.
+Known as "The Professional Journal of U.S. Marines", the Gazette was founded in 1916 at Marine Corps Base Quantico by Colonel John A. Lejeune as the vehicle to launch the Marine Corps Association (MCA).
+The MCA continues to publish the Gazette alongside Leatherneck Magazine.
 The headquarters of the Gazette is in Quantico, Virginia.

 Originally published quarterly from 1916 through 1942, the Gazette transitioned to a bi-monthly cycle in 1943 and then monthly in 1944.
 Active duty Marines staffed the journal until a change of law in 1976 prompted the Gazette to rely on retired Marines and civilians for publication.
-Since November 2006, the entire Gazette is available online to members and from google books.
+Since November 2006, the entire Gazette is available online to members and from Google Books.

+The Marine Corps Gazette is available in magazine form, online, and on a mobile app.
+The magazine has over 15,000 monthly readers.

-Mission and Focus
+Mission and focus

-The Gazette's mission is to provide a forum for the exchange of ideas that will advance knowledge, interest, and esprit in the Marine Corps.
+The Gazettes mission is to provide a forum for the exchange of ideas that advance knowledge, interest, and morale in the Marine Corps.
 The Gazette is also a vehicle for the dissemination of military art and science among Marines.
 The focus of the journal is to invite debate from readers on the important issues facing the Marine Corps today.
-The Gazette is of, by, and for Marines and uses a combination of solicitation for articles, writing contests, and unsolicited manuscripts.
+The Gazette is of, by, and for Marines, and uses a combination of solicitation for articles, writing contests, and unsolicited manuscripts.
 The journal occasionally reprints articles from other professional journals.